SonishMaharjanfuse/Document_classification_upskilling/README.md

 ## Data Augmentation

 As the dataset that was collected was too small, we must augment the data for the training purpose.
 Augmentation is the process of increasing the data by applying different image processing techniques in the currently available data.
 By performing the task like rotating, adding noise, up-scaling, down-scaling, lightening, wrapping and so on the data is being augmented.
-We perform augmentation and prepare data set about 3625 for training and 1234 for validation set.
+We perform augmentation and prepare data set about 3625 for training and 1234 for test set.
 The data are used for preparing the model.
+The seperate 63 images of the classes were collected for validation set.

 # Week 3